scott-paige/hello_world/README.md

 To get your cf variables you will need to go to your [pcf console](https://console.run.pivotal.io/).

 You will see Orgs and if you have one created you can click into your Org name to see the spaces available.
-Plug those in to the credentials.yml and we should be good to go!
+If not create an Org real quick and then plug the org & space name into the credentials.yml and we should be good to go!

 Now that our credentials.yml is setup we can now set the pipelines